Webinar series solidifies legal firm’s position in thought leadership

 As one of the most respected intellectual property law firms in the country, Fish & Richardson began hosting a monthly webinar for their post-grant practice in 2012.
 The live events provided legal updates to clients, prospects, industry peers and others who showed an interest in the practice, the firm and the topic at hand.

-Perceived as an innovator and thought leader, Fish & Richardson needed a reliable webcasting provider to help execute their webinar series.
-They needed ON24 and the powerful
+Perceived as an innovator and thought leader, Fish & Richardson needed a reliable webcasting provider to help execute their thought leadership and continuing education webinar series.
+They needed ON24 and the powerful Webcast Elite platform.

 Finding a reliable webcasting vendor